avram-meir/grids-to-climdivs/README.md

 `enddate` This is the ending date, or the last date to create climate divisions data.
 When the driver script hits this end date, it will also run update-dates.pl to attempt to backfill anything missed.
 The default period is 30 days; reset this in the script if you want it shorter or longer.

 The `config` argument is required.
-If only one date argument is provided, both `startdate` and `enddate` will be set to it (e.g., only that date will be run, and update-dates.pl will be run).
+If only one date argument is provided, both `startdate` and `enddate` will be set to it (e.g., only that date will be run, and update-dates.pl will be run targeting that date).
 If no date arguments are supplied, both `startdate` and `enddate` will be set to yesterday's date based on the system clock.

 ## Output Data

-To create a sample output file (and a good way to test the software to make sure it works on your system!), `cd` into the application directory and run the following: `perl scripts/grids-to-climdivs.pl -c config/config.example -o output`.
+To create a sample output file (and a good way to test the software to make sure it works on your system!), `cd` into the application directory and run the following: `perl scripts/grids-to-climdivs.pl -c config/binary-example.config -o output`.
 This should result in output to the terminal that looks like:

 ```
-Running grids-to-climdivs for [yesterday] and config/config.example
+Running grids-to-climdivs for 20220411 and config/binary-example.config
-Converting grid 1 of 6 to climate divisions
+Converting grid 1 of 3 in scripts/../config/sample-binary.grid to climate divisions
 output/sample.tmax.climdivs written!
-Converting grid 3 of 6 to climate divisions
+Converting grid 2 of 3 in scripts/../config/sample-binary.grid to climate divisions
 output/sample.tmin.climdivs written!
-Converting grid 5 of 6 to climate divisions
+Converting grid 3 of 3 in scripts/../config/sample-binary.grid to climate divisions
 output/sample.tave.climdivs written!
 ```